EyasuTeshome/shifttracker/interviewing/use-your-USP-to-craft-your-elevator-pitch-v2.md

 Follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/how-to-ask-for-a-prof-skills-review-v2.md) to request a  review of your project.

+**In order to ensure that your project can be approved by the deadline, submit your first version no later than Wednesday evening of the week when it's due.
+This will give the reviewers enough time for necessary iterations.**

 ## Submit your project

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your exercise.*

 Now go to your Student Dashboard and submit your exercise.

+**Check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.

 ## Additional materials